Willians Astudillo

-Willians Astudillo (born October 14, 1991), nicknamed "La Tortuga", is a Venezuelan professional baseball utility player for the Tiburones de La Guaira of the Venezuelan Major League.
+Willians Astudillo (born October 14, 1991), nicknamed "La Tortuga", is a Venezuelan professional baseball utility player for the Centauros de La Guaira of the Venezuelan Major League.
 He has previously played in Major League Baseball (MLB) for the Minnesota Twins and Miami Marlins, and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.
 He made his MLB debut with the Twins in 2018 and has appeared at every position except shortstop in a major league game.

 Early life

 Willians Astudillo was born in Barcelona, Venezuela, located on the country's Caribbean coast.
 Astudillo's father, a professional baseball player in Venezuela, and his grandfather taught him from an early age how to play baseball.
 Drills included flicking corn kernel projectiles for the young Astudillo to hit with a broomstick.

 Career

 Philadelphia Phillies

 Astudillo signed with the Philadelphia Phillies as an amateur free agent on December 15, 2008.
 In 2009, Astudillo made his professional debut for the VSL Phillies and spent the 2010 season with the team as well, hitting .250 and .312, respectively.
 He improved his performance for the team in 2011, slashing .361/.424/.449 in 52 games.
 He spent the 2012 season with the rookie-level Gulf Coast League Phillies, hitting .318/.327/.419 in 45 contests.
 After not playing in 2013, Astudillo spent the 2014 season with the Single-A Lakewood BlueClaws, posting a slash line of .333/.366/.434 in 117 games.
 In 2015, he played for the High-A Clearwater Threshers, slashing .314/.348/.384 with 3 home runs and 49 RBI in 107 games.
 He elected free agency following the season on November 6, 2015.